The Ultimate Guide to Visiting Milford Sound

 Visiting Milford Sound with New Zealand Trails

 On all of our South Island trips, we’ll take you to explore Milford Sound.
-On day eight of our World Heritage and day 13 of our Masterpiece, you’ll reach Milford Sound in the evening when all the crowds are gone and you’ll spend the night in the heart of Fiordland National Park in the spectacular Milford Sound Lodge.
-On the first day of your Kiwi Classic and Pure South, you’ll head straight for Milford Sound to spend the night surrounded by waterfalls on a purpose-built boat.
-Both are truly memorable ways to spend a night that very few people have the chance to experience!
+On day eight of our World Heritage, you’ll reach Milford Sound in the evening when all the crowds are gone and you’ll spend the night in the heart of Fiordland National Park in the spectacular Milford Sound Lodge.
+On our Kiwi Classic, Masterpiece and Pure South, you’ll spend the day in Milford Sound cruising around waterfalls by boat.
+Both are truly memorable ways to experience the sound!